Think you need dozens of tools for link building? Think again.

 #5 Followerwonk & Link Prospector tied with 5 votes

-If you want to learn how BuzzStream can help you build more links watch my tutorial below or click here to try BuzzStream for 14 days FREE here.
+If you want to give BuzzStream a test drive click here to try BuzzStream for 14 days FREE.

 P.S.
 This post is part of a 3 part SEO case study.
 Use these links to check out Part 1 and Part 2.
-I’ll be doing a lot of these in the future so if you’re interested please sign up to clambr updates at the top of this page!
+I’m always running ongoing case studies on clambr so if you’re interested make sure you sign up to updates below!

 If you could only use 3 SEO tools for your link building campaigns which 3 would you choose?